JuliaDynamics/TimeseriesSurrogates.jl/docs/src/methods/fourier_surrogates.md

 ### Spectral partial randomization

-Both of the above algorithms randomize phases for components at all frequencies to the same degree.
+Both of the algorithms above randomize phases at all frequency components to the same degree.
-To assess the contribution of different frequency components to the structure of a time series, the [`SpectralPartialRandomization`](@ref) algorithm only randomises phases above a frequency threshold.
+To assess the contribution of different frequency components to the structure of a time series, the [`SpectralPartialRandomization`](@ref) algorithm only randomizes phases above a frequency threshold.
 The threshold is chosen as the lowest frequency at which the power spectrum of the original time series drops below a fraction $1-\alpha$ of its maximum value (such that the power contained above the frequency threshold is a proportion $\alpha$ of the total power, excluding the zero frequency).

 Click through the figures below to compare the three algorithms for various values of $\alpha$.